 From its beginnings, the Church has always provided care for those in need.
 In addition to its pastoral mission, it is committed to sponsoring social assistance organisations worldwide and supporting those in need in many crisis areas.

 But many do not realise that the Church itself often requires urgent help, mainly in developing countries and among those affected by displacement, persecution or catastrophe.
-The numbers speak volumes: in our world today, some 200 million people cannot freely exercise their faith.
-The fundamental right of religious freedom is not guaranteed in more than 80 countries.
+According to our calculations, close to 70% of the world population live in countries without full access to religious freedom, and 50% of the world population live in countries with outright persecution.
+The fundamental right of religious freedom is not guaranteed in more than 62 countries.

-Christians are currently persecuted, discriminated against or oppressed in more than 40 countries.
+More than 400 million Christians live in countries with religious persecution.
 Here the Church’s infrastructure and the human dignity of the faithful cannot be maintained through their own resources, or if so, only with great difficulty.
 In many of these countries, monetary donations are the only source of income for the Church.

 I am so grateful for all that you are doing to help our suffering people.
 May our Lord bless you, and our brothers and sisters in Christ.Sr Annie Demerjian, project partner, Syria